Unlocking the mystery of menopause: the adrenal glands

 Picture this: you’re tossing and turning at night, drenched in sweat, experiencing hot flushes (or flashes, depending where you live!), and feeling your heart race.

-These are common scenarios for many women navigating through perimenopause and menopause.
+These are common scenarios for many women going through perimenopause and menopause.
 But have you ever considered that heightened stress levels might intensify these symptoms?
 This is precisely why we here at My Vagina advocate for adrenal support during this significant life transition.

-Navigating perimenopause
+Handling perimenopause

 Typically kicking off in your mid-40s to 50s1, perimenopause varies in duration from one person to another, generally lasting between 2 to 7 years.